IvyChang04/PSC_library/README.md

 The ``[n_cluster]`` is the number of clusters to form as well as the number of centroids to generate.

-The ``[test_splitting_rate]`` should be in float, between 0.0 and 1.0 and represent the proportion of the dataset to include in the train split.
+The ``[test_splitting_rate]`` should be in float, between 0.0 and 1.0.
+It represent the proportion of the input data reserved for testing the neural networks, and the remaining data will be used in training.

 <!-- LICENSE -->
 ## License